 5. Read a Book (or try Box Breathing)

-If you are on public transport, you can use that time wisely by reading one of our recommended books (take notes if you can!).
+If you are on public transport, you can use that time wisely by reading one of my recommended books (take notes if you can!).
 Alternatively, practice box breathing to calm the nerves and reduce stress.
 Get at least 4-5 minutes in each journey and you should feel better.

 Any kind of physical activity, be it walking or hitting the gym, reduces stress.
 That’s because your body releases mood-boosting chemicals called endorphins.
 Beyond that, exercise also protects against heart disease by lowering your blood pressure, strengthening your heart muscle, and helping you maintain a healthy weight.